Leo-Gyger/cpp_piscine_script/README.md

 # cpp_piscine_script
-a script to automate the creation of a Makefile and of canonical classes in c++
+A script to automate the creation of a Makefile and of canonical classes in c++

 ## What does it do
 This script creates one header file (with header guards) that has one class